FIELD TRIPS

 ORMOND BEACH ARNOLD ROAD

-SATURDAY, APRIL 12, 2025 - 8:30 AM
+SATURDAY, NOVEMBER 15, 2025 - 8:30 AM

 One of the top birding areas in Ventura County used by over 200 shorebird, raptor, and migratory bird species.
 Includes a protected nesting site for the endangered California Least Tern and the threatened Western Snowy Plover.
 Notable visitors can include Black-Necked Stilt, Yellow Headed Blackbird, and Peregrine Falcon.
 Walking will be mainly on dirt paths and sandy beaches.
-Portable restrooms at parking lot.